On Optimizing the Conditional Value-at-Risk of a Maximum Cost for Risk-Averse Safety Analysis: Acknowledgement

+In the next section, we will show that risk-averse safe sets can be characterized exactly using stochastic dynamic programs on an augmented state space.

-Unlike the expectation of a cumulative cost, $V_\alpha^*(x)$ cannot be computed via a dynamic programming recursion on the state space $S$.
-Indeed, such a recursion holds in special cases due to the structure inherent in certain problems, but it does not hold universally.
-Instead, we use a state-space augmentation approach, as we initially presented in the Introduction.
+Unlike the minimum expectation of a cumulative cost, $\mathcal{J}_{\alpha}^*$ cannot be computed using a DP recursion on the state space $S$ alone.
+Such a recursion holds in special cases due to the structure inherent in certain problems, but it does not hold universally.
+To alleviate the challenge of optimizing the CVaR of a maximum cost, we will construct an augmented state space to record the running maximum.
+Recall that $\mathcal{Z} = [a,b]$.